avisionh/avisionh/README.md

 ## Hi there 👋

 - **Working on:**
-    + Using the outputs of Named Entity Recognition to make GOV.UK's search engine more explainable, transparent and powerful [here](https://github.com/alphagov/govuk-entity-personalisation/pull/1).
+    + Using the outputs of Named Entity Recognition to make GOV.UK's search engine more explainable, transparent and powerful [here](https://github.com/alphagov/govuk-entity-personalisation).
-    + Applying doc2vec and self-organising maps to identify semantically-similar documents on GOV.UK [here](https://github.com/alphagov/govuk-content-similarity/pull/2).
+    + Applying doc2vec, USE, ANNOY and self-organising maps to identify semantically-similar documents on GOV.UK.
     + An open-source project to build a website/Shiny app that empowers users to learn more about their local district councillors in Hong Kong.
 Let me know if you're interested!
 Repo is [here](https://github.com/Hong-Kong-Districts-Info/dashboard-hkdistrictcouncillors). 🔭
 - **Learning:**
     + Natural language processing - feel free to check out my repo [here](https://github.com/avisionh/training-nlp). 🌱